 More-Detailed Mortgage Reporting Requirements

 Financial institutions are already required to file information returns for qualified mortgages that pay $600 or more in interest for the calendar year.
-The HTF extension requires banks, credit unions and other mortgage providers to disclose more details about these Everyday Loans to help reduce inaccurate reporting, including:
+The HTF extension requires banks, credit unions and other mortgage providers to disclose more details about these loans to help reduce inaccurate reporting, including: